State Preparation in the Heisenberg Model through Adiabatic Spiraling: Potential Hardware Implementations

 where $(-1)^i$ represents an alternating pattern of signs that breaks the initial degeneracy of the Hamiltonian.
 The errors in this state preparation method come from a finite switching time, standard Trotterization errors and the amount of time required to implement the $\frac{\pi}{2}$ pulses.
-Explicit pulse sequences can be found in the Appendices~\ref{app:TrottA}, \ref{app:TrottB} and \ref{app:TrottC}.
+This is similar in spirit to previous proposals to simulate time evolution using global controls~\cite{masanes2002time}.
+The explicit pulse sequences for first order Trotterization can be found in Appendix~\ref{app:RydbergTrotter}.

 Figure~\ref{fig:TrotterVSpiral} shows the energy that can be obtained using the path optimized adiabatic spiral and Trotterized adiabatics with different numbers of Trotter steps as a function of total runtime on the analog simulator.
 At short times, a small number of Trotter steps are able to outperform the spiral.
 However, if the number of Trotter steps is fixed and the switching time is increased, the Trotterization error will grow and the energy of the state obtained eventually will increase.
 This can be mitigated by performing more Trotter steps, but as the number of Trotter steps increases the contribution to the error from the finite pulse time will accumulate.
 As shown in Fig. \ref{fig:TrotterVSpiral}, this effectively puts a limit on the total number of Trotter steps that can be performed before adiabatics is no longer being effectively simulated.
+As shown in Appendix~\ref{app:ImprovedTrotter}, some of these errors can be cancelled at leading order with a modified pulse sequence.
+The dashed curves in Fig.~\ref{fig:TrotterVSpiral} show the energy of the state that can be obtained by mitigating these errors at leading order in Trotterized adiabatics.
 The adiabatic spiral does not suffer from either of these issues.
 Increasing the amount of time used in the adiabatic spiral only increases the overlap with the ground state.
+It should also be noted that in the Trotterization simulations it was assumed that the drive field can be instantly ramped to its maximum value.
+In practice, this is not possible and the shape of the pulse while ramping on the drive field will contribute to errors in the time evolution.
 Given these limitations, it appears that the adiabatic spiral is a better choice for preparing the ground state of a Heisenberg model than Trotterized adiabatics on a Rydberg system.
+It should also be noted that the pulse sequences required to implement the adiabatic spiral are quite similar to other pulse sequences that have been implemented on Rydberg atoms~\cite{bernien2017probing,keesling2019quantum,semeghini2021probing,ebadi2021quantum}.
+As such, it is expected that the adiabatic spiral will be robust against experimental errors when implemented on Rydberg atoms.